sophiewarnes/sophiewarnes.github.io/Training/Highcharts.md

   },
 ```

+This is a really small thing but I don't like the ticks that come off the chart on the x-axis, so add `tickLength: 0` (and a comma, if it comes before something else) to the `xAxis` element.
+That gets rid of them completely.

 Lastly, I don't want any of the numbers to come up on the X axis because it's unnecessary, so we'll take that out, too:
 ```javascript
   xAxis: {